-one unit, one year • Prerequisite: Two years of Art fulfilled by any two Art Department courses.
+Grades 11-12 • Prerequisite: Two years of Art fulfilled by any two Art Department courses.
 All applicants must submit an art portfolio in the spring for review by the Art Department to determine each student's enrollment in Advanced Art Studio and Seminar.